orefalo/g2/README.md

 In order to achieve this result, **g2** enforces two different merging scenarios, each backed by a different command.

 1. Saving the code into its working branch, that's what we do most of the time
-2. Merging features branches, like merging the latest changes from production.
+2. Merging features from other branches, like merging the latest changes from production.

 The matching commands are `g sync` and `g pull`, here is how to use them: